 Yes, the best prevention of influenza is to receive influenza immunizations.

 Influenza immunizations are available from the SHWCC on the McMinnville campus, and from your personal health care provider or local urgent care clinic.
-Immunizations are available to students, faculty and staff, and dependents ages 18 and older for $35 per immunization.
+Immunizations are available to students, faculty and staff, and dependents ages 18 and older.

 3. How can I tell if I have influenza?